Everything is sad, deliciously sad.

 Pesta (The Plague)

-Theodor Kittelsens’ character Pesta is the personification of the Black Death.
-I’ve had an idea for many years; to use the stories of epidemics (such as Tuberculosis, The Spanish Flu and Polio), my relatives and ancestors experienced, in a diorama.
+Theodor Kittelsen’s character Pesta is the personification of the Black Death, and she has long fascinated me.
+Because I have had an idea for many years to use the stories of epidemics—such as Tuberculosis, the Spanish Flu, and Polio—that my relatives and ancestors experienced, Pesta felt like the perfect starting point for a diorama.

-Exhibiting my work at the Theodor Kittelsen Museum, Blaafarveverket, Norway the summer of 2024, Pesta was a perfect character to combine with this idea.
+So, when I was invited to exhibit my work at the Theodor Kittelsen Museum, Blaafarveverket, Norway, in the summer of 2024, I knew combining Pesta with this idea would be ideal.

 Polio

 Poliomyelitis (polio) is a highly infectious viral disease that largely affects children under 5 years of age.
-It mainly affects nerves in the spinal cord or brain stem, and can lead to paralysis.
-It can also lead to trouble breathing, and sometimes death.
+It mainly targets the nerves in the spinal cord or brain stem, and it can lead to paralysis.
+Because the disease can also affect breathing, it sometimes results in death.

-The last epidemics in Norway lasted from 1950 -1954, and this diorama is set to that period.
+The last epidemics in Norway lasted from 1950 to 1954, so this diorama is set during that period to capture the impact of this devastating time.

 Bringing the diorama to my exhibition at The Kittelsen Museum